JimDesu/basis-lang/spec.md

 ### E.6 Composed-Analysis Performance

 The joint state-vector grows linearly with the number of named slots in scope; each component lattice contributes its per-slot dimension.
-For a typical command body with $O(10)$ slots, the state vector is small enough that the analysis terminates in $O(N \cdot V)$ time where $N$ is CFG node count and $V$ is the per-state-vector size &mdash; well within compile-time budgets for any practical body.
+For a typical command body with O(10) slots, the state vector is small enough that the analysis terminates in O(N · V) time where N is CFG node count and V is the per-state-vector size &mdash; well within compile-time budgets for any practical body.

-Loop bodies (via `^` rewinds) require fixpoint iteration: the lattice's finite height bounds the iteration count to $O(\text{slots} \times \text{max-lattice-height})$ per loop.
+Loop bodies (via `^` rewinds) require fixpoint iteration: the lattice's finite height bounds the iteration count to O(slots × max-lattice-height) per loop.
 The lattices' heights are small (init: 3, failure: 6, taint: 2, obligation per-path state: 2), so fixpoint convergence is fast.

 ---